sneakernets/zdoom/README.md

 ##Credits

 Shoutouts go out to:

-Chris/KCat from ZDoom Forums for starting work on the OpenAL port of ZDoom.
+- Chris/KCat from ZDoom Forums for starting work on the OpenAL port of ZDoom.
 Without it, sound would not have been possible.
-Blzut3 and `#doom-tech` on OFTC for comments and suggestions.
+- Blzut3 and `#doom-tech` on OFTC for comments and suggestions.
-Quasar for finding the humor of ZDoom running without FMOD. id Software for making Doom
+- Quasar for finding the humor of ZDoom running without FMOD.
+- id Software for making Doom.
+- John Romero, for being awesome.

 This was originally "released" on Doom's 21st birthday, but time restraints made this release a day late.
 Oops!